Full course description

 The Data Science and Health Cluster (DASH) invites you to our 2nd annual Data Science and Health Continuing Professional Development (CPD) event!

-Building momentum from Data Science and Health 2020, this year's theme will focus on the Post-COVID Perspectives for Data Science and Health.
+Building momentum from Data Science and Health 2020, this year's theme will focus on the Impact and Lessons Learned From the COVID-19 Pandemic.
 This event is designed to address the need for health care providers to improve their understanding of current data science concepts related to health care research, and how to optimally integrate data science into the delivery of care.
 We are hoping to craft a program that serves as an accessible introduction to data science for clinicians while reflecting on lessons learned from the COVID-19 response.

 *Registration is free for students and residents.
 For promotion codes, please complete our Student and Resident Registration Form.